Info5100GroupB/LMS/README.md

 - Create a new Pull Request

 ### Contact
-If you have any questions or suggestions, feel free to contact me at Slack.
+If you have any questions or suggestions, feel free to contact us or create an issue on our repo (https://github.com/Info5100GroupB/LMS/).

 ### Explanation: